 Ascertus Limited’s registered address is The Old Store, Mascalls Pound Farm, Maidstone Road, Kent TN12 6LT, United Kingdom.

-Ascertus Limited operate out of 1 Northumberland Avenue, London, WC2N 5BW, United Kingdom.
+Ascertus Limited operate out of Pennine Place, 2A Charing Cross Road, London, WC2H 0HF, United Kingdom.

 Our Data Protection contact is Ceri Russell, Operations Manager.